shader-slang/slang-vscode-extension/README.md

 - Go to definition: jumps to the source location that defines the current symbol.
 - Document symbol: displays the outline of symbols defined in current document.
 - Inlay hint: shows inline hints for parameter names and deduced types.
-- Clang-format based code formatting.
+- Code formatting.
 - Diagnostics: displays current compilation errors.

-**Note:** the code formatting feature requires clang-format to be available on your system.
+**Note:** the code formatting feature requires `clang-format` to be available on your system.
 The location of clang-format can be configured in the extension settings.
-By default, the Slang extension will attempt to find clang-format from `PATH`.
-If that failed, the extension will try to use the clang-format bundled with the C++ extension if it is installed.

 ## Configurations